Stop training like a kangaroo.

 These muscles—often called “stabilizer” muscles—like the side glutes and groin muscles, among others, work to… um… stabilize the frontal and transverse planes.
 Sparing you an anatomy lesson, understand that single-leg strength and stability require more muscles than a more stable two-leg stance.
 These muscles perform a similar role while running, jogging, and even walking.
 So, by prioritizing unilateral training, you’re preparing your body for the movements that sport (and real-life) require.

 In sports, rarely if ever are both legs on the ground at the same time.
-For optimal performance, we should train our lower body the way it’s going to need to perform: one leg at a time.

 In theory, this can prevent injuries.
 Ankles, for example, will be more prepared to absorb force while running and cutting if they’ve been trained under load without the support of another leg, support that wouldn’t exist in a sports context.
 However, I couldn’t find any research comparing injury rates between unilateral and bilateral leg training.